astrolabsoftware/fink/docs/user_guide/streaming-out.md

 ## Components

-The two major components of Fink's distribution system are:
+The major components of Fink's distribution system are:

-1. Kafka Cluster
-2. Spark Process (which acts as the Producer)
+1. **Fink's Alert Stream**
+2. **Slack Alerts**
+3. **Fink Client**

+## Fink's Alert Stream

+Fink redistributes the alerts it receive from telescopes via Kafka topics.
+These topics are based on classification done while processing the alerts.
+The main components of alert stream are:

-## Kafka Cluster
+### Kafka Cluster
 The Kafka Cluster consists of one or more Kafka broker(s) and a Zookeeper server that monitors and manages the Kafka brokers.
-It is important to note that the Kafka Cluster for Redistribution of alerts is different from the one used in [simulator](simulator.md).
+It is important to note that the Kafka Cluster for redistribution of alerts is different from the one used in [simulator](simulator.md).
 <br>
 You will need [Apache Kafka](https://kafka.apache.org/) 2.2+ installed.
 You can run the install script at `conf/install_kafka.sh`.
 Once installed, define `KAFKA_HOME` as per your installation in your ~/.bash_profile.